katcipis/sophia/notes/books/algorithms-live-by.md

-As you mature it is fundamental to build good mental models of the things that you know because you will need the model to navigate the memories, because it will be orders of magnitude more memories than you had 10 years ago.
+As you mature it is fundamental to build good mental models of the things that you know because you will need the model to navigate the memories, there will be orders of magnitude more memories than you had 10 years ago.

 Actually the brain is pretty marvelous in how it retains all